allenp/Recruit/README.md

 ```
 from the root directory of the project.

-## To Build Assets
+## To setup build tools
-We currently have Bassets module building the full default project.
-However we are moving to Gulp.
-To obtain a basset build run:
+Run
 ```
-php artisan basset:build
+npm install
 ```
-from the root directory of the project.

-To build your css + jss with Gulp run:
+Then run:
 ```
 gulp
 ```
+to build your local css + js assets

+## Setup your environment

 ## Jottings for data model
 - User Accounts